karafka/karafka/README.md

 end
 ```

-When passing data back to Kafka, responder uses parser #generate method to convert message object to a string.
-It will use parser of a route for which a current message was received.
-By default it is Karafka::Parsers::Json parser.
+When passing data back to Kafka, responder uses parser **#generate** method to convert message object to a string.
+It will use parser of a route for which a current message was directed.
+By default it uses Karafka::Parsers::Json parser.

 Note: You can use responders outside of controllers scope, however it is not recommended because then, they won't be listed when executing **karafka flow** CLI command.